 A bandpass filter is designed to pass a specified range of wavelengths with high transmittance while blocking all others.
-At Shanghai Optics we produce a variety of band-pass filters for various applications, including biotech, machine vision, laser line separation, spectral radiometry, and fluorescence applications.
+At Shanghai Optics we produce a variety of band-pass optical filters for various applications, including biotech, machine vision, laser line separation, spectral radiometry, and fluorescence applications.

 Bandpass filters are typically designated by the wavelength range they transmit, their passband.
 Aside from the passband wavelength, the three most important specifications of any bandpass filter are the center wavelength (CWL), the full width at half maximum (FWHM), and the peak transmission (T).

 The center wavelength (CWL) of a bandpass filter is the wavelength at the center of the passband.
 The peak transmission (T) is the wavelength of light at maximum transmission.
 Finally, the full width at half maximum (FWHM) is the bandwidth at 50% of the maximum transmission.

 Sometimes cut-on and cut-off wavelengths are used to describe the filter’s passband instead of FWHM and CWL.

 The flatness of the filter’s passband is described as pass band ripple.
 Flat-top bandpass filter designs are more desirable but also more costly to manufacture, as they require more layers.

 The transition from passband to blocked wavelengths of light is described by the edge steepness.
 If a filter has a steep edge, the transmission drops of quickly at the cut-off and cut-on wavelengths.

 Standard bandpass filters will have a passband in the 400-1100 nm range, and a full width at half maximum starting at around 10 nm.
 The sizes of our standard filters range from 2-90 mm.
 However, we can produce specialized bandpass filters per customer request if your application has special requirements.